kmadjei/backend-mini-project/README.md

     - The project uses **CSS** to create visually pleasing content.

 - [Materialize 1](https://materializecss.com/)
-    - The project uses **Matrialize CSS** version 1 frontend design frame work to produce better UI/UX.
+    - The project uses **Matrialize CSS** version 1 frontend design framework to produce better UI/UX.

 - [Font Awesome 5](https://fontawesome.com/)
-    - The project uses **Font Awesome** version 5 icons to provide better intuitive interface for the user's.
+    - The project uses **Font Awesome** version 5 icons to provide better intuitive user experience.

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-    - The project uses the **Flask**  framework to insert dynamic contents for web app and speed backend development.
+    - The project uses the **Flask**  framework to insert dynamic contents for the web application and speed the backend development.

 - [MongoDB](https://www.mongodb.com/2)
     - This project uses **MongoDB** to  manage the dataset required for the domain.